ArabellaTech/image-diet/README.rst

 Usage
 =====
-``image-diet`` is used to remove unnecessary bytes from images.
+``django-image-diet`` is used to remove unnecessary bytes from images.
 This means every byte that will not change final display of the image including meta information stored in EXIF etc. *DO NOT* use this app if this is not acceptable or if your image storage is not a local file system.